Learn To Sew A Patchwork Quilt In Spectrum Cotton

 Materials

 - Patchwork Squares + Binding: Six ½-yard pieces of cotton fabric in six colors.
-We used Purl Soho’s Spectrum Cotton.
-(This is enough fabric to choose any of these colors as the binding.)
+(This is enough fabric to choose any of the colors as the binding.)

 - 36 x 46-inch piece of 100% cotton batting in a thin weight.
 We used Quilter’s Dream Cotton Batting, Request loft, Craft size.